Error When Using Online Services: OL-254

 - Select the copy you just made of your Quicken file, and then click OK.

-- Note: Intuit does not recommend using the Validate and Repair utility on your original data file, as in some cases damaged information can be removed from a file during the repair process.
+- Note: Quicken does not recommend using the Validate and Repair utility on your original data file, as in some cases damaged information can be removed from a file during the repair process.

 If the Validate and Repair utility detects damage within the file, you receive a prompt to view the data_log in Notepad.
 This file is a record of the parts of your data that were repaired.
 The Quicken program saves a backup copy of this file before you validate.
 This file is located in the Validate folder in the same location as your Quicken file on your hard disk.